26 Family Friendly Things To Do In Philadelphia With Kids

 Philadelphia Zoo

-Welcome to America’s first zoo (opened in 1874), where you can explore over 42 acres and see over 1700 animals, including Amur tigers, gorillas, giraffes, and even a white-handed gibbon.
+Welcome to America’s first zoo (opened in 1874), where you can explore over 42 acres and see over 1900 animals, including Amur tigers, gorillas, giraffes, and even a southern white rhinoceros.
 And with unique exhibits like Zoo360, a trip to the Philly Zoo is a must.
-The 330-foot overhead passageway is the first in the world, and the whole family will be in awe as you see lions, pumas, jaguars, and more walk right over you.
+The 330-foot overhead passageway is a network of see-through mesh trails and is the first in the world, offering unique zoo views overhead and throughout the property.
+The whole family will be in awe as you see monkeys, primates, and more walk right over you.
 But that’s not all—you can also come face to face with an endangered primate and learn what conservationists are doing to save them at the PECO Primate Reserve, ride the carousel, go on a scavenger hunt, and feed exotic birds at the McNeil Avian Center.
 Take a ride on their new SEPTA PZ Express Train to give your littles a thrill.

 3400 W. Girard Ave., Philadelphia, PA 19104